Tyger Tyger Magazine

 Previous issues

-Explore our backlist of themed issues, each featuring twelve new poems for children.
+Explore our backlist of themed issues, each featuring a range of brilliant new poems for children.

 About the magazine

-Published once each term, the poems are aimed at children in Key Stage 2 (7-11 years old), but many will be suitable for Key Stage 1 (5-7 years old) and Key Stage 3 (11-14 years old) as well.
+The poems we publish are aimed at children in Key Stage 2 (7-11 years old), but many will be suitable for Key Stage 1 (5-7 years old) and Key Stage 3 (11-14 years old) as well.

 The teaching resources are also aimed at Key Stage 2 but will often be adaptable for older and younger learners.